 I'm still what you call a linux noobie but after almost three years of

 using Linux Mint (Cinnamon) I guess I'm not so noob.
-Currently I'm using 19.3
+Currently I'm using Mint 20

-Cinnamon on two desktops and one HP laptop.
+Cinnamon on three desktops and one HP laptop.
 Two desktops are dual boot Win10/Linux.

 One of my other hobbies is DXing, or tracking down TV, FM and AM stations from far away.
 Because of that hobby I have a real interest in software devined radios, or SDRs.
 If I can find anything that will help me or others to track down these stations using linux Mint, I will post the information here.